eclipse-hono/hono/site/documentation/content/dev-guide/building_hono.md

 {{% note title="Experimental" %}}
 Support for *native* images is an experimental feature.
 The `build-native-image` and the `build-docker-image` profiles are mutually exclusive.
+Using Jaeger tracing with native images doesn't work yet, i.e. the `jaeger` Maven profile must not be activated when building native images.
 {{% /note %}}

 #### Pushing Images